prikhi/bodyweight-client/README.md

     * Error messages!
 * Table/Cards toggle for Exercise page(embed yt vids as card thumbnails?)
 * Add Routine Logging Forms
-    * Log a completed workout
+    * Log an already completed workout
     * Log a workout as you complete it
 * Users
+    * Login/logout of all open tabs(watch for `window.storage` event)
     * Profiles & profile pages
         * Name
         * Subscribed routines